-The incoming head of the country’s Catholic bishops’ conference accuses the country’s priests of becoming the “pastors of the status quo.”
+The incoming head of the country's Catholic bishops’ conference issued a stinging rebuke to the country's priests on Friday, accusing them of becoming the "pastors of the status quo."

 Archbishop Socrates Villegas of Lingayen-Dagupan said the Catholic Church in the Philippines does not face a problem of shortage of priests but a “zeal shortage."